-Reliability physics has historically focused on models for time-to-failure, but that approach reaching its limit.
+Reliability physics has historically focused on models for time-to-failure, but that approach is reaching its limit.
 Those models generally were developed using data gathered from very simple test structures that could be stressed to failure.
 Today, with electronics playing a such a critical role in our everyday life, failures are no longer an option.
 The underlying ICs being implemented call for mega-functionality, Nano-scale manufacturing processes, advanced packaging and eventually, ceaseless use.
 Manufacturers must reach volume production quickly and efficiently, and adhere to strict requirements, especially in applications that demand high field reliability, such as Automotive, Datacenter and Telecom.
 A paradigm data-centric transformation is needed on a much broader scale.

 So what will be the next big step in ensuring that sudden chip failures never occur?
 This is a vital question that must be answered as mission-critical electronics grow in complexity and scale, and take stage in almost every aspect of our lives.